What Is a Conservatorship?

 Where To File For a Conservatorship In Connecticut?

 In Connecticut, the Probate Court has sole jurisdiction over the appointment of conservators.
-The petition for conservatorship must be filed with the Probate Court in the district where the respondent (the person that needs to be conserved) is located, currently resides, or where their permanent home is located.
+The petition for conservatorship must be filed with the Probate Court.
+In the district where the person that needs to be conserved is located, currently resides, or where their permanent home is located.

 If the respondent moved to Connecticut within the past six months, the conservatorship might have to be filed in the state where the respondent previously resided.

 How Much Does It Cost To File For Conservatorship In Connecticut?

-The petitioner is responsible for paying the filing fee and fees associated with hearing notices, copies, and recording documents.
+The petitioner is responsible for paying the fees that have to do with filing, hearing notices, copies, and recording documents.
 In Connecticut, the filing fee for a conservatorship is $250.
 Additionally, the petitioner may want to hire an attorney to assist with the filing of the Petition and the Court will appoint an attorney to represent the respondent.

-The Probate Court may delay or waive some fees and expenses if it finds that those fees would cause a delay or hardship on the petitioner’s part.
-If the petitioner is appointed as the conservator, he or she may be reimbursed for those fees from the conserved person’s assets.
+The Probate Court may delay or waive some fees if it finds that those fees would make it hard for the petitioner.
+If the petitioner is appointed as the conservator, he or she may be paid back for those fees from the conserved person’s assets.

 Who Can Be a Conservator?

-A conservator may be a single individual, a state or municipal official, a non-profit organization, or a business, with the exception of hospitals or nursing homes.
+A conservator may be a single individual, a state official, a non-profit organization, or a business, except hospitals or nursing homes.
 The conservator takes care of the financial and/or personal affairs of a conserved person.

 During the conservatorship proceedings, a secondary conservator may also be appointed.
-If the appointed conservator is unable to perform and resigns, is deemed incapable and is removed as the conservator, or dies, the successor conservator will take his or her place.
+If the appointed conservator is unable to perform, resigns, and is removed as the conservator, or dies, the successor will take his or her place.

 How To End a Conservatorship In Connecticut?

-There are several possible scenarios that lead to the termination of a conservatorship:
+There are several possible situations that lead to the termination of a conservatorship: